-Why should you report the incident to UT Police?
-Reporting an incident to UT Police helps:
+Why should you report the incident to UTHSC Police?
+Reporting an incident to UTHSC Police helps:

-- apprehend the alleged assailant; - preserve future options regarding criminal prosecution, University disciplinary action, and/or civil action against the perpetrator; and - protect you and others from future sexual assaults or misconduct by the same person. - G. UT Police and the Memphis Police Department are available to take you to the hospital or to the local Sexual Assault Crisis Center for a medical examination.
+- Apprehend the alleged assailant; - Preserve future options regarding criminal prosecution, University disciplinary action, and/or civil action against the perpetrator; and - Protect you and others from future sexual assaults or misconduct by the same person. - G. UTHSC Police and the Memphis Police Department are available to take you to the hospital or to the local Sexual Assault Crisis Center for a medical examination.

-What happens when you report the incident to UT Police?
-When an incident is reported, a UT Police officer will inform you about University and external resources that are available to you, including information concerning the preservation of evidence, obtaining medical care, and contacting the University's Victim's Advocate.
+What happens when you report the incident to UTHSC Police?
+When an incident is reported, a UTHSC police officer will inform you about University and external resources that are available to you, including information concerning the preservation of evidence, obtaining medical care, and contacting the University's Victim's Advocate.
 The officer will also complete an Incident Report.
 Primary responsibility for the investigation of sexual offense cases rests with the Memphis Police Department.
-UT Police will make arrangements for a victim to meet with an officer for the City of Memphis, who will prepare a written report.
+UTHSC Police will make arrangements for a victim to meet with an officer for the City of Memphis, who will prepare a written report.
 The report will be important to you in case you wish to bring charges, immediately or at a later date.
 You may be asked questions about the scene of the crime, witnesses, and what happened before and after the incident.
-You should be aware that the Incident Report registered with UT Police and the report made to the Memphis Police Department are considered part of the public record, which means they would be made available to any Tennessee citizen upon request.
-It is always your option whether to notify the UT or Memphis police (901-448-4444).
+You should be aware that the Incident Report registered with UTHSC Police and the report made to the Memphis Police Department are considered part of the public record, which means they would be made available to any Tennessee citizen upon request.
+It is always your option whether to notify the UTHSC PD or Memphis Police (901-448-4444).